 Table 2 shows the obtained results of dimensional evaluation of 3D printed SPs in the different orientations.
 The SPs dimensional values are in accordance the ASTM F3091/F3091M-14 and ASTM D638 standards.

-Tabela 2.
+Table 2.
 Dimensional evaluation of SPs manufactured in SLS.